petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 If your Backup service is not updated to at least version `4.2`, you must also run the following command to convert the archive to a `.tgz` file: `tar zcvf database.tgz database.gz`.
 Then use the resulting `.tgz` archive to upload.
 ```

-The `databases` and `add-drop-database` options are necessary for backup restoration to work correctly.
+The `--databases` and `--add-drop-database` flags are necessary for backup restoration to work correctly.
 You can also use the `/backup/download` API to see how the backup service creates its MySQL dump file.

 With these options, the resulting dump file contains the following code just before the create table statements.